 We all know (and love?)
 Graveland, but Thoth – a depressive Black Metal triumvirate including one Rob Darken amongst its ranks – remains relatively unknown.
 The debut full-length ‘From The Abyss Of Dungeons Of Darkness’ was superb and this follow-up is equally captivating.
-Personally, I fell out of love with Darken’s main vehicle as he pursued increasingly more epic, bombastic terrain; but I am a sucker for Graveland’s earlier work, all of which I own on vinyl and treasure deeply.
+Personally, I am a sucker for Graveland’s earlier work, all of which I own on vinyl and treasure deeply.

 ‘Zamglenie’ contains the same kind of innocence.
 It’s carefree, naïve, infectious black art imbued with a passion and honesty that’s hard to come by these days.
 Granted, it’s repetitive and I daresay it’s pretty simplistic, too … but damn if these songs aren’t as effective as a Nemanja Vidić tackle on the edge of the box.
 No frills, no nonsense, no standing on ceremony; just 35 minutes of unapologetic darkly-atmospheric Black Metal that resides somewhere between classic Infernum, Leviathan and ‘The Eerie Cold’-era Shining.